 Internations conducts an annual survey of over 20,000 Expats.
 They rate 48 categories of life in their new home country.
 These include ease of settling into working abroad to family life and cost of living.
-Their top 5 Best Countries for Expats, based on Expat satisfaction was as follows:
+Their 5 Best countries to live in for Expats, based on Expat satisfaction, was as follows:

-While you may not share the exact views of others the large sample size and wide range of categories make this a worthwhile starting point.
+It is true that your views may not be the same as other Expats.
+However, the large sample size and wide range of categories make this a worthwhile starting point.
 Expat life is different from living in your home country.
-This is one reason that the best country for Expats is different to our next category, Best Country to Live indexes.
+This difference is one reason that the best country to move to for Expats is different to our next category, Best Countries to Live In indexes.

 Best Country to Live In Indexes

 Believe us when we say that there are many indexes and companies that rank countries.
 The indexes rank and rate countries using all sorts of factors.
 We have looked at all of them, and our favourite is the Legatum prosperity index.